 A groundwater budget summarizes the amount of water entering and leaving the aquifer according to the groundwater availability model.
-Selected components were extracted from the groundwater budget for the aquifers located within the district and averaged over the duration of the calibration and verification portion of the model runs in the district, as shown in tables 1 and 2.
-The components of the modified budget shown in tables 1 and 2 include:
+Selected groundwater budget components listed below were extracted from the model results for the aquifers located within the district and averaged over the duration of the calibration and verification portion of the model run in the district, as shown in Tables 1 and 2.

-- Precipitation recharge-The spatially-distributed recharge sourced from precipitation falling on the outcrop areas of the aquifers (where the aquifer is exposed at land surface) within the district. - Surface water outflow-The total water discharging from the aquifer (outflow) to surface water features such as streams, reservoirs, and drains (springs). - Flow into and out of district-The lateral flow within the aquifer between the district and adjacent counties. - Flow between aquifers-The flow between aquifers or confining units.
-This flow is controlled by the relative water levels in each aquifer or confining unit and aquifer properties of each aquifer or confining unit that define the amount of leakage that occurs.
+- Precipitation recharge-The areally distributed recharge sourced from precipitation falling on the outcrop areas of the aquifers (where the aquifer is exposed at land surface) within the district. - Surface water outflow-The total water discharging from the aquifer (outflow) to surface water features such as streams, reservoirs, and drains (springs). - Flow into and out of district-The lateral flow within the aquifer between the district and adjacent counties.